-Salesforce Revenue Cloud: What It Does (and Doesn’t Do)
+Agentforce Revenue Management: What It Does (and Doesn't Do)

-But while Revenue Cloud is powerful for automating the revenue lifecycle, like most Salesforce tools, it assumes your product data is already structured, accurate, and consistent.
-In reality, that information is often scattered across enterprise resource planning (ERP) systems, spreadsheets, and shared drives — which makes it difficult for teams to automate with confidence.
+The constraint has not changed: Agentforce Revenue Management assumes your product information is already structured, accurate, and consistent.
+In reality, that information is often scattered across ERP systems, spreadsheets, and shared drives, which makes it difficult to automate with confidence.

-Revenue Cloud's purpose is straightforward: unify quote-to-cash.
+Agentforce Revenue Management’s purpose is straightforward: unify quote-to-cash.
 It anchors Salesforce CPQ for configuration and pricing, automates subscription management and billing, and provides visibility across all revenue models.
 The result is a shared system that connects quotes, invoices, contracts, and revenue on a single platform.

 By keeping sales, finance, and operations aligned in one environment, Revenue Cloud improves forecasting, renewal management, and overall transparency.
 Leadership gains a single view of performance across every channel.